JarbasAl/LILACS/lilacs/blog/7-LILACS_chaos.md

-# LILACS - Neurotransmitters
+# LILACS - Chaos

+I wanted a system that does not always behave the same, and i wanted it to have some sort of drive behind it's actions

-We have tried to make bots understand emotions, but can they have them?
+We have tried to make bots understand emotions, can they have them as a source of internal chaos?

-It would be fun to try, but why? this post does not care about that, this is about the How?
+It would be fun to try, but why? this post does not care about that, this is about the How

 Lets have some fun, animals have neurotransmitters, let's copy nature and give 3 of them to LILACS